idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 ### Why do managers always say coding is part of their job but we all know it isn’t

-- more details in the should managers code section\*

-I don't think manager's should code, however (see above).
+I don't think managers should code with a minor exception ([More details](#l-code)).
 A related question might be:

-Why do we assess managers ability to code.

-- A few enlightened companies do not.
+Why do we assess managers ability to code - no clue, but a few enlightened companies do not.

-When should managers code

-- Link TBD

-What technical skills should a manager have and why
+I think managers do need technical skills see [here](#l-technical).

+## Business Acumen and Strategy

+My note on [Strategy](/strategy), including the strategic position of various companies:

+{%include summarize-page.html src="/strategy" %}

 ## Appendix